Brush Up on the Basics of Your Electrical System

 For anyone who’s not a trained electrician, the ins and outs of a home’s electrical system can be a bit of a mystery.
 Most people have a basic understanding of how electricity works in their homes and an even better understanding of how much that electricity costs, but beyond that, it can be murky territory.
 So, while learning is in the air this August, there’s no better time to brush up on the home electrical basics.
 Read on for a crash course in electrical 101.

-Outlet Ins and Outsoutlet
+Outlet Ins and Outs

 There are many types of outlets, but the most common ones are 15A, 120 volt, and GFCI outlets.
 The National Electrical Code requires GFCIs to be installed in most of the rooms in the house.
 This is because GFCI outlets are Ground Fault Circuit Interrupters.
 They measure the voltage in an outlet and trip (turn off the flow of electricity) if they sense an imbalance, which happens with a ground fault.
 It’s impossible to say how many lives these outlets have saved, but the number is likely incredible.